 Although a credit card looks like a debit card, it is very different.
-Rather than using it to access your own money, a credit card allows you to access short-term borrowing from a bank or financial institution.
-You can then use the credit on a credit card to make purchases.
+Rather than using it to access your own money, a credit card allows you to borrow money from a bank or financial institution.
+You can then use the credit on a credit card to make purchases, cash withdrawals or balance transfers. .
 By having a credit card you agree to pay any funds you spend back, usually with interest.

-The amount of credit you’re given all depends on the type of card you’re applying for, and your eligibility.
+The amount of credit you’re given all depends on the type of card you’re applying for, and your circumstances.
 When you use a credit card to make payments, you will accrue interest on the money you borrow.
-Depending on the credit card, you will not pay interest if you pay off the full amount you borrow each month.
+Depending on the credit card and type of transactions you make, you may not pay any interest if you pay off the full amount you borrow each month.

 Each month you will be provided with a statement (normally every 30 days), showing the transactions you’ve made and the money you’ve borrowed to date.
-It will also outline the minimum repayment you’ll need to make against what you’ve borrowed.
+It will also outline the minimum repayment you’ll need to make against what you’ve borrowed, and the amount of interest that has been applied that month..
 You can either make the minimum repayment towards your balance, repay the full balance or pay any amount in between.
 It will take you longer and cost you more to clear your balance if you only make the minimum payment each month.
 You can also set up a direct debit to make sure you don’t miss a payment.